 1. Instagram Social Media Competitive Analysis

 Instagram, being an image-based medium, is popular among beauty firms.
-It’s a terrific platform for them to advertise their goods and repost user-generated material, including selfies from beauty bloggers and makeup artists.
+It’s a terrific platform for them to advertise their goods and repost user-generated material.
+It also includes selfies from beauty bloggers and makeup artists.

 For this example, you will see how you can use Predis.ai to do Instagram competitor analysis.
 In Predis.ai we have added Starbucks’s Instagram account for analysis.
 You can enter any public profile that you want to analyze.

-Predis.ai uses AI to classify your competitors content, organizes it and shows it to you in an easy to read and comprehend format.
-You can easily find out meaningful insights and plan your social media strategy.
+Predis.ai uses AI to classify your competitor’s content.
+It then organizes and shows it to you in an easy-to-read and comprehended format.
+You can easily find meaningful insights and plan your social media strategy.

 You can check your competitor’s content distribution and engagement patterns across posts.
 Their AI logically combines posts in categories and shows you in a sunburst chart.
 You can click on any category to see the corresponding posts.
 This is a great feature as you can directly study your competitor’s posts from Predis.ai.
-This can help you a ton to analyze the type of content your competitors are using and what is working or not working for them.
+This can help you a ton to analyze the type of content your competitors are using.
+Also, what is working or not working for them?

 2. YouTube Social Media Competitive Analysis

-Let’s use the well-known vehicle companies for our YouTube competitive analysis scenario.
+Let’s use well-known vehicle companies for our YouTube competitive analysis scenario.

-Because YouTube has a 30-day data restriction, we’ll examine a time period closer to the publication of this blog post: the first two weeks of November.
+Because YouTube has a 30-day data restriction, we’ll examine a period closer to the publication of this blog post.
+It will be the first two weeks of November.

 According to the Key Metrics chart, Mercedes-Benz is significantly more active on YouTube than BMW.

-However, the top four most-viewed videos of this time span are all from BMW.
+However, the top four most-viewed videos of this period are all from BMW.
 This is consistent with what we witnessed on Facebook.
 BMW may post less often, but its messages seem to get more attention from fans.

 Of course, Mercedes-Benz continues to be the leader in Total Video Views.
-However, the corporation would be wise to investigate how BMW distributes its material in order to get a pretty high degree of attention for the few videos it publishes.
+However, the corporation would be wise to investigate how BMW distributes its material.
+This will allow it to get a pretty high degree of attention for the few videos it publishes.

 3. Facebook Social Media Competitive Analysis